 The first thing I cut back on pertains to my beauty regimen.
 Instead of paying someone to pluck my eyebrows and paint my nails, I do it myself.
-If you don’t know how to sculpt brows or polish finger tips, search YouTube for an informational video—there are tons!
-Another way to save money in relation to beauty products is to shop drugstores rather than department stores.
+If you don’t know how to sculpt brows or polish fingertips, search YouTube for an informational video—there are tons.
+Another way to save money in relation to beauty products is to shop drugstores instead of department stores.
 Yes, Dior makes an excellent mascara, but L’Oréal’s is equally good, and it’s $20 cheaper.

 Whole Foods is three blocks from my house.
 Trader Joe’s is six blocks away.
 When the cash flow is positive, I buy groceries at Whole Foods.
 When it’s negative, I always shop at TJ’s.
 It’s significantly more affordable.
 Be intelligent when it comes to shopping for essentials like groceries and toiletries.
 Pay attention to sales at Target, use coupons, and stock up on indispensable items when they are a few dollars off.
 Remember every dollar adds up.

-Now is not the time to splurge on a Clover Canyon dress or Jonathan Adler X-bench, even if they are 40% off.
-Resist the urge, no matter how hard it is, to buy things you don’t need.
-You don’t want to purchase a new pair of Frye boots and then not be able to pay your rent.
+Now is not the time to splurge on that designer dress or high-end furniture, even if they are 40% off.
+Resist the urge (no matter how hard it is) to buy things you don’t need.
+You don’t want to purchase a new pair of boots and then not be able to pay your rent.
 If it’s your birthday or you want to treat yourself to something special, select an affordable option, like a new lip gloss or candle.

-One way to ensure that you don’t make frivolous expenses is to unsubscribe from emails to shopping websites.
-Unsubscribe from those Shopbop and Crate and Barrel emails, and you’ll never know when there is a sale or see that new must-have article of clothing or piece of furniture.
-You can always resubscribe to the emails in the future, when your bank account is a little fuller.
+One way to ensure that you don’t make frivolous expenses is to unsubscribe from emails to the websites you don't need to shop from.
+You’ll never know when there is a sale or see that new must-have article of clothing or piece of furniture.
+You can always resubscribe to the emails in the future when your bank account is a little fuller.

 If you’re like me, your closet and kitchen are stocked with clothes and food, respectively.
 When you start to feel like you hate all your clothes, pick out something you have not worn in forever and wear that.
 When you feel like you have nothing to eat, raid the pantry for pasta or couscous and challenge yourself to come up with a delicious meal with only what you have on hand—use what you already own before purchasing something new.